Minority Report (film): Style

+Opening sequence

-Buckland describes the film's 14 minute opening sequence as the "most abstract and complex of any Spielberg film."
+Buckland describes the film's 14-minute opening sequence as the "most abstract and complex of any Spielberg film."
 The first scene is a distorted precog vision of a murder, presented out of context.
 The pace of the film is sped up, slowed, and even reversed, and the movie "jumps about in time and space" by intercutting the images in no discernible order.
 When it ends, it becomes clear that the scene was presented through Agatha's eyes, and that this is how previsions appear to her.
 Fellow scholar Nigel Morris called this scene a "trailer", because it foreshadows the plot and establishes the type of "tone, generic expectations, and enigmas" that will be used in the film.

 The visions of the pre-cogs are presented in a fragmented series of clips using a "squishy lens" device, which distorts the images, blurring their edges and creating ripples across them.
 They were created by a two-man production team, hired by Spielberg, who chose the "layered, dreamlike imagery" based on some comments from cognitive psychologists the pair consulted.
 In the opening's next scene, Anderton is "scrubbing the images", by standing like a composer (as Spielberg terms it), and manipulating them, while Jad assists him.
 Next the family involved in the murder in Agatha's vision is shown interacting, which establishes that the opening scene was a prevision.
 The picture then cuts back to Anderton and the precogs' images, before alternating between the three.

 The opening is self-contained, and according to Buckland acts merely as a setup for numerous elements of the story.
 It lasts 14 minutes, includes 171 shots, and has an average shot length of five seconds as opposed to the 6.5 second average for the entire film.
 The opening's five-second average is attained despite "very fast cutting" in the beginning and ending, because the middle has longer takes, which reach 20 seconds in some instances.
 Spielberg also continues his tradition of "heavily diffused backlighting" for much of the interior shots.